-See the Tutorials section above for more information on how to use FTP client software to upload your files to the DM server.
+See How to connect to the DM server from a remote computer for more information on how to use FTP client software to upload your files to the DM server.

 Digital Media Lab Accounts

-All students officially enrolled in a DM course receive an account on the DM server (dm.finearts.yorku.ca).
+All students officially enrolled in a Digital Media (DM) course receive an account on the server (dm.ampd.yorku.ca).